gina-alaska/alaska_affordable_energy_model-data/current_interties.md

     8. updated Hains intertie (2015-04-28)
       - added Skagway
     9. changed Alakanuk 'Community Name with power generation' to yes
+    10. added Whale Pass and Naukati Bay to craig, commented out their individual lines

 ### Source File
   * Description: List of intertied communities, identifying the community with the power generation and the other communities on the intertie.
 Neil McMahon suggests this data can be cross-checked  against the power house data in the energy statistics